 Homeowners have reported that property preservation workers often break into currently occupied homes, causing damage and taking valuables.
 Some of the reported abuses that have been committed by property preservation workers are:

-If a property preservation company locks you out of your home, damages the property, or takes your belongings, call your mortgage servicer right away to let them know what happened.
+If a property preservation company locks you out of your home, damages the property, or takes your belongings, call your servicer right away to let them know what happened.
 Have a detailed list of all missing items and damage handy when you call and follow up by sending a letter to the servicer.
 Also, call the property preservation company to try to arrange a way to get your stuff back.

 The abusive practices mentioned in this article represent just a few of the offenses that property preservation workers have been known to commit.
 There are, of course, others.
-If you have been the victim of a property preservation company and your loan servicer and the property preservation company aren’t helpful when it comes to returning your belongings or compensating you for damage caused, you should speak to a qualified attorney who can advise you what to do in your particular situation, including possibly filing a lawsuit.
+If you have been the victim of a property preservation company and your servicer and the property preservation company aren’t helpful when it comes to returning your belongings or compensating you for damage caused, you should speak to a qualified attorney who can advise you what to do in your particular situation, including possibly filing a lawsuit.